ETCExtensions/Edit-This-Cookie/README.md

-Edit This Cookie
+EditThisCookie
 ========================

 Description
 --------------

-Edit This Cookie is a cookie manager.
+EditThisCookie is a cookie manager.
 You can add, delete, edit, search, protect and block cookies!
 Inspired by the lack of a good cookie manager in google chrome i developed this small simple and extremely useful extension, that let's you perform anything you might actually need to do with cookies

 * Delete any cookie